Implicit Langevin Algorithms for Sampling From Log-concave Densities: Introduction

 To our knowledge, there have only been a handful of efforts to study the properties of sampling algorithms obtained from such implicit schemes.
 A universal analysis of sampling schemes based on general Langevin diffusion was conducted in \citet{mattingly2002ergodicity}.
 There, it was shown that the implicit Euler scheme, and other numerical methods satisfying a certain minorization condition are geometrically ergodic for sufficiently small step sizes under the assumption that $f$ is `essentially quadratic'.
 In a more focused analysis, \citet{Casella2011} investigated the ergodic properties of a few implicit schemes (including the $\theta$-method scheme) for a restricted family of one-dimensional super-Gaussian target densities.
 They found that, in this setting, the $\theta$-method results in a geometrically ergodic chain for \emph{any} step size $h > 0$, provided that $\theta \geq 1/2$, and suggested the same might be true in higher dimensions.
 Under slightly weaker assumptions than strong convexity, \citet{kopec2014weak} conducted a weak backward error analysis providing error bounds on the expectation of the fully implicit Euler scheme ($\theta = 1$) with respect to suitable test functions.
 More recently, \citet{wibisono2018sampling} considered the $\theta=1/2$ case and provided a rate of convergence of the scheme towards its biased stationary distribution under the 2-Wasserstein metric, assuming strong convexity and small step sizes.
 Despite these efforts, it is still unclear how implicit schemes compare with explicit schemes more generally for large step sizes, and what the effect of $\theta$ is on the bias of the method.

-The aim of this work is to study the $\theta$-method sampling scheme \cref{eq:overdamped_Langevin_theta_method_0} for all $\theta \in (0,1]$, as it applies to the relevant case of strongly log-concave distributions (that is, where $f$ is a strongly convex function).
-Such distributions arise frequently in Bayesian regression problems \citep{bishop2003bayesian}, for example generalized linear models (GLMs) with a Gaussian prior \citep{chatfield2010introduction}.
+The aim of this work is to study the $\theta$-method sampling scheme \cref{eq:overdamped_Langevin_theta_method_0} for all $\theta \in (0,1]$, as it applies to the relevant case of strongly log-concave distributions{{, particularly when $f$ is a strongly convex function and $\nabla f$ is Lipschitz continuous.}} Such distributions arise frequently in Bayesian regression problems \citep{bishop2003bayesian}, for example generalized linear models (GLMs) with a Gaussian prior \citep{chatfield2010introduction}.